 My article in The Field was one of the toughest pieces I’ve written to date.
 Does an unhealthy thirst for adversarial positions feed conflicts in conservation?

+Shooting Times or The Ecologist…we lean towards ‘tribal instincts that trump the careful weighing of facts’

+The key word in the title of the book I reviewed ‘Conflicts in Conservation: navigating towards solutions‘ is the fourth word.
 It is time to recognise these tensions and channel their energy towards a reconciliation of different interests.

-Shooting Times…The Ecologist…we lean towards ‘tribal instincts that trump the careful weighing of facts’

-The key word in the title of the book I reviewed on the left ‘Conflicts in Conservation: navigating towards solutions‘ is the fourth word.
-How brave it would be if we put down our ‘weapons of destructive impasse’ to endorse strong, unbiased, independent leaders to utilise tools in non-judgemental neutral spaces to enable willing parties to navigate – informed by natural and social sciences and local knowledge – a way out of these conflicts.
+How brave it would be if we put down our ‘position statements’ to seek unbiased, independent leaders to utilise tools in non-judgemental neutral spaces to enable parties to navigate – informed by natural and social sciences and local knowledge – a way out of these conflicts.

 UPDATE – in memory of Georgina Mace who died this month (Sept 2020) and who wrote the forward to ‘Conflicts in Conservation’.
 A legacy which I aim to continue.